quinnanya/quinnanya.github.io/src/pages/cv.md

 - _Crescat Graffiti, Vita Excolatur: Confessions of the University of Chicago_, 2009.
 (ISBN 978-0-557-17205-4)

 ## Exhibitions
+- "Computers, Archives, and Librarians in Star Trek", in _ART/WORK | Creative Pursuits of Stanford Libraries Staff_.
+February 20, 2024 - April 27, 2025.
 - "Future Text" and "#CIDR-Coeur" weavings, and guestbook loom, at _Thread Control_ pop-up exhibition.
 Roble Arts Gym, Stanford University.
 March 7-8, 2024.

 ## Project Reviews
 - "The Data-Sitters Club", reviewed by Michelle Moravec. *Journal of American History*, Volume 111, Issue 2, September 2024, Pages 399–400, https://doi.org/10.1093/jahist/jaae174

 ## Talks and Presentations
+- DEF CON 33.
+"Takes All Kinds: Building Onramps for Emergency Web Archiving in Ukraine and Beyond".
+August 8, 2025.
 - Association of Jewish Libraries 2025 conference.
 "From Matzo Balls to Metrics", with Eitan Kensky.
 June 25, 2025.
 - ACH 2025. "#DHMakes @ ACH 2025: DH Craftivism as Resistance", with Amanda Wyatt Visconti, Jaj Karajgikar, Claudia Berger, and Lee Skallerup Bessette.
 June 13, 2025.
 - ACH 2025.
 "From Matzo Balls to Metrics", with Eitan Kensky.
 June 11, 2025.